cd33/worldgram_nftFactory_theGraph_materialUI/README.md

 * Docker (if you want to test subgraph locally)

 ## Installation
-If you simply want to test the project, you can go to this link LINK !!!!!!!!!!!
+If you simply want to test the project, you can go to https://worldgram-nft-factory-the-graph-material-ui.vercel.app/

 If you want to deploy the whole thing locally, follow these instructions
 * In each sub-folder (client, hardhat and subgraph)